Lintasarta/sglang-helm/README.md

-# DekaGPU Deployment Helm Chart with SGLANG
+# Helm Chart for LLM deployment using Sglang on DekaGPU

-This is a reusable Helm chart designed to deploy AI models (such as Qwen2.5-72B-Instruct) on Kubernetes clusters with GPU support.
+This is a reusable Helm chart designed to deploy AI models (such as Qwen2.5-72B-Instruct) on DekaGPU using Sglang.
 It supports customization via `values.yaml` for flexibility across different models and environments.

 ---